 Irish Travellers and Romany Gypsies

-Irish Travellers are a traditionally nomadic group with origins in Ireland who possess a separate identity, heritage and culture to the community in general.
-An Irish Traveller presence can be traced back to 12th Century Ireland, with migrations to Great Britain in the early 19th Century.
+Traditionally, Irish Travellers are a nomadic group of people from Ireland but have a separate identity, heritage and culture to the community in general.
+An Irish Traveller presence can be traced back to 12th century Ireland, with migrations to Great Britain in the early 19th century.
 The Irish Traveller community is categorised as an ethnic minority group under the Race Relations Act, 1976 (amended 2000); the Human Rights Act 1998; and the Equality Act 2010.
-Some Travellers of Irish heritage identify as Pavee or Mincier, which are words from the Irish Traveller language, Shelta.
+Some Travellers of Irish heritage identify as Pavee or Minceir, which are words from the Irish Traveller language, Shelta.

 Romany Gypsies have been in Britain since at least 1515 after migrating from continental Europe during the Roma migration from India.
-The term Gypsy is a corruption of “Egyptian” which is what the settled population perceived them to be because of their dark complexion.
-In reality, linguistic analysis of the Romani language proves that Romani Gypsies, like the European Roma, originally came from Northern India, probably around the 12th century.
-French Manush Gypsies, have a similar origin and culture to Romani Gypsies.
+The term Gypsy comes from “Egyptian” which is what the settled population perceived them to be because of their dark complexion.
+In reality, linguistic analysis of the Romani language proves that Romany Gypsies, like the European Roma, originally came from Northern India, probably around the 12th century.
+French Manush Gypsies have a similar origin and culture to Romany Gypsies.

-Census 2011 included a “Gypsy and Irish Traveller” category for the first time.
-The Census puts the combined Gypsy and Irish Traveller population in England and Wales as 57,680.
-This is reckoned to be an underestimate for various reasons.
-For instance, it varies greatly with local recently collected data such as Gypsy Traveller Accommodation Needs Assessments, which total the Traveller population at just over 120,000, according to a Traveller Movement research (see our policy section for the report).
+This year, the 2021 Census included a “Roma” category for the first time, following in the footsteps of the 2011 Census which included a “Gypsy and Irish Traveller” category.
+The 2021 Census statistics have not yet been released but the 2011 Census put the combined Gypsy and Irish Traveller population in England and Wales as 57,680.
+This was recognised by many as an underestimate for various reasons.
+For instance, it varies greatly with data collected locally such as from the Gypsy Traveller Accommodation Needs Assessments, which total the Traveller population at just over 120,000, according to our research.